 The VIN can be found in a couple of places including on the car's registration label (1), on the compliance plate in the engine bay (2) or on the passenger side windshield (3), or on one of the door posts (where the door latches when it is closed) (4).
 See the image below:

-Purchasing used vehicles is always a great way to get yourself a great car at a lower cost.
-Let's take a look at the benefits of buying a used electric car, as well as some things to look out for.
+Here, we look at the benefits and drawbacks of buying a used electric car, as well as some things to look out for.

 Electric vehicles operate on higher efficiency and have lower running and maintenance costs.

-So, if you'd like low ongoing costs and don't want to pay a fortune upfront, buying a used electric car could be a good option.
+So, if you'd like low ongoing costs and don't want to pay a fortune upfront, buying a used car could be a great option.

-In 2016, there were 16 models available on the Australian market.9 There are several different kinds of electric car:
+There are several different kinds of electric cars:

 While electric vehicles do have many benefits, there are some things to be aware of before you make the decision to buy.

 Filling up a standard vehicle is easy when there are petrol stations in every town.
 With an electric car, you'll need to plan a lot more and ensure you know how far you can drive on a single charge.
-However, the number of charging stations and infrastructure is increasing, which is great news!10
+However, the number of charging stations and infrastructure is rapidly increasing.

 Australia’s national energy grid is undergoing several upgrades to ensure it can handle an anticipated 1.7 million electric cars on the road by 2030 as part of the federal government’s push towards net-zero emissions by 2050.